hzhou849/unh_csci/CSCI_6616 - ARM Assembly/stdc_functions.md

  R0: pointer to var containing format specifier %d, %c %h etc..
  R1: dereferences pointer value of input data buffer to store char (requires actual char value not pointer ie 0x31='1'
 ```
-* In ARM assembly, when using scanf (or any other C standard input function), the newline character \n (ASCII 0x0A) remains in the input buffer after a user presses Enter.
-This happens because scanf reads the user input and stops at the first whitespace character (such as a space, tab, or newline).
-It leaves the newline (\n) in the input buffer, which can interfere with subsequent input operations.
+* In ARM assembly, when using scanf (or any other C standard input function), the newline character \n (ASCII 0x0A) remains in the input buffer after a user presses Enter. ```This happens because scanf reads the user input and stops at the first whitespace character (such as a space, tab, or newline).
+It leaves the newline (\n) in the input buffer```, which can interfere with subsequent input operations.

 To handle this and flush the buffer (i.e., to remove the leftover newline), you have a couple of options.
 Here are some strategies:
 1. Consume the newline explicitly after reading the input